VA Loan Benefits for First-time Home Buyers

 These are legitimate concerns, but the VA loan can lay them all to rest.

 VA loans can get approved with credit scores as low as 620, and the higher the credit score, the better the mortgage rate.
-Not many loan programs accept buyers with credit below 680, so this is incredibly helpful for any first time buyers that are still building their credit or pushing it higher.
+Not many loan programs accept buyers with credit below 680, so this is incredibly helpful for first-time buyers who are still building their credit or pushing it higher.

 If you get a conventional mortgage or an FHA loan and put down less than 20 percent, you’ll be forced to pay either private mortgage insurance (PMI) or mortgage insurance premiums (MIP).
 Both push your closing costs and monthly payments higher.

-But the VA guarantees this loan program, so no type of insurance is necessary.
+But the VA guarantees this loan program, so no insurance is necessary.
 This pushes monthly payments lower, making it easier to afford a home with student loans or other debt.

 Funding charges occur when you purchase a home.
 It’s a one-time payment to help purchase the home.

-Typically, the funding charge on a VA loan is 3.3%.
-However, first time home buyers using the VA loan can get a funding charge of just 2.15%.
-This reduced the upfront costs, and it’s available specifically for first time buyers.
+The funding fee to re-use a VA loan is 3.6% of the loan amount or $3,600 for each $100,000 borrowed.
+However, first-time home buyers get a funding charge of just 2.3%.
+This reduced the upfront costs, and it’s available specifically for first-time buyers.